 Golden Years of Speed and Service

-JEGS Automotive came into being when Jeg Coughlin Sr. simply wanted to find the best high-performance parts for his own hot rods back in the late 1950s.
-That desire to be the best led him to open the doors of JEGS High Performance in 1960 and eventually led the company to become one of the largest and most successful automotive equipment suppliers ttin the United States.
+JEGS Automotive came into being when Jeg Coughlin Sr. simply wanted to find the latest high-performance parts for the hot rods back he raced in the late 1950s.
+His desire to be quicker and faster led him to open the doors of JEGS High Performance in 1960 and eventually led the company to become one of the largest and most successful automotive equipment suppliers in the United States.

-Limited by his location in the Midwest and unable to find the parts he wanted for his cars, Coughlin opened JEGS High Performance in a small, non-descript shop in downtown Columbus, Ohio.
+Limited by his location in the Midwest and unable to find the parts he wanted for his cars, Coughlin opened JEGS in a small shop in downtown Columbus, Ohio.
 Coughlin worked long and hard to find the best parts in the country for himself, and after routinely beating the locals, he became the person everyone else went to for high-performance parts.

-Nearly 30 years later, Coughlin helped his four sons - John, Troy, Mike, and Jeg Jr. take over the operation.
-Under his son's guidance, Coughlin's small family business became a mail order giant.
+Nearly 30 years later, Coughlin helped his four sons - John, Troy, Mike and Jeg Jr. -- take over the operation.
+Under their guidance, Jeg Sr.'s small family business has become a worldwide mail-order giant.

-The original 4,000 square-foot shop has grown into a 100,000 square-foot warehouse, a chassis shop, a call center, and the original retail store on the same grounds where it all began.
+The original 4,000 square-foot shop has since grown into a 100,000 square-foot warehouse, chassis shop and call center on the same grounds where it all began.
 And, with a nod to the past, the original speed shop out front still serves customers on a daily basis.

-Fifteen years ago, a massive state-of-the-art world headquarters and distribution center were opened in the Columbus suburb of Delaware, Ohio.
-More than 400 associates are now employed by JEGS, yet the company maintains the culture started by Jeg Sr.: A small, family-run speed shop that preserves its one-on-one relationships with each customer.
+Two decades ago, a massive state-of-the-art world headquarters and distribution center were opened in the Columbus suburb of Delaware, Ohio.
+More than 400 associates are now employed by JEGS, yet the company maintains the culture of a small, family-run speed shop that enjoys its one-on-one relationships with each customer.

-"It's been a phenomenal ride," Jeg Sr. said as he reflected on the company's growth.
-"When you think about starting out as a little project all these years back and then look at our facilities now, it humbles you.
+"It's been a phenomenal ride," said Jeg Sr., who will turn 81 in 2019.
+"When you think about starting out as a little project all those years back and then look at our facilities now, it humbles you.
 I credit the boys with so much of our success.
-I ran the thing for 27 years and then sold it to them and they turned around and took us from a $20 million-a-year shop to a $200 million-a-year company.
+I ran the thing for 27 years and then sold it to them and they since increased annual sales from about $20 million-a-year to a several hundred million-a-year.
 That speaks volumes to the work they've done.

-"I'm especially proud of the fact we've taken this business and used it to make our family closer than most.
-Between the family aspect of what we do and the good decisions we've collectively made along the way, to me that's been the difference."
+"I'm especially proud of the fact we've used the business to make our family closer than most.
+Between the family aspect of what we do and the good business decisions we've collectively made, to me that's been the difference."

-Much of the decades of JEGS' success can not only be attributed to the quality of products offered, but also to the knowledge of associates because what they are selling to customers, they've already used themselves.
+Much of the decades of JEGS' success can be attributed to the quality of products offered and the knowledge each associates shares with a worldwide customer base, most of the time speaking about parts they've used themselves.

 Jeg Jr., the youngest of the four brothers who run JEGS High Performance, has watched it all come together.

-"Like most businesses that do well, we've been fortunate enough to have great people working with us through the years," Jeg Jr. said.
-"I think we now have 25 or so employees that have been with us for at least 20 years with a few of them in the 30- and 40-year range.
-They're all a big part of this and they're as much a part of the equation as anyone in the Coughlin family.
+"Like most successful businesses, we've been fortunate enough to have great people working with us through the years," Jeg Jr. said.
+"I think we now have 30 or so employees that have been with us for at least 20-25 years with a few of them in the 30- and 40-year range.
+They're all a big part of this and they're as much a part of the equation as anyone with the Coughlin name.

-"We're now starting to see a third generation of Coughlins and multiple generations of associates coming into the business, and that's exciting, too, because you can see that this company is going to continue on for many more years."
+"We've also watched a third generation of Coughlins and multiple generations of our associates working for us, and that's exciting because it's a great indicator of this company continuing on for many more years."

-That third generation of Coughlins is expanding the JEGS brand into new markets.
-John's son Cody was crowned the 2013 JEGS/CRA All-Stars Tour champion in his pursuit of a stock-car career, and Troy's son Troy Jr. has done the same in the NHRA's Sportsman ranks.
-Several other younger Coughlins enjoy competing in NHRA Jr. Dragsters, reaching fellow drivers that begin racing as early as 8 years old.
+That third generation of Coughlins also is expanding the JEGS brand to new markets.
+John's son Cody has brought a great deal of exposure to the brand in his pursuit of a stock-car career, and Troy's son Troy Jr. has done the same in the NHRA's Sportsman ranks.
+Several other younger Coughlins enjoy competing in Jr. Dragsters, reaching fellow drivers that begin racing as early as 5 years old.

 Racing isn't just for marketing.
 Motorsports have proven to be a test bed for many JEGS parts under evaluation.
 John, Troy, Mike, Jeg Jr., Troy Jr. and Cody have raced in multiple classes and cars through the years, putting parts to the ultimate test of reliability before they are ever sold to customers.

-JEGS also carries a line of Jegster suspension parts that are designed, developed, and manufactured at the original 11th Avenue shop.
+JEGS also carries a line of suspension parts designed, developed and manufactured at the original 11th Avenue shop.

 The bulk of current business, however, transacts at JEGS headquarters.
 The expansive main building is more than 225,000 square-feet and is divided between offices in the front and an enormous, automated warehouse in the rear.

-The impressive front area includes all of the administrative offices, a bank of knowledgeable sales associates, and a unique cafeteria featuring a racing-theme.
+The impressive front area includes administrative offices, a bank of knowledgeable sales associates, and a unique, racing-themed cafeteria.
 The warehouse and order-processing layout is exceptionally efficient and effective.

-An automated shipping department is filled with well-organized parts racks that run the length of the enormous warehouse and stretch to the top of the 50-foot ceiling.
-All parts are stored in specific locations to ease the shipping process, and the computer-automated retrieval system, packaging, and shipping assembly lines are enhanced with modern technology for heightened efficiency.
+An automated shipping department is filled with well-organized parts racks running the length of the enormous warehouse and stretch to the top of the 50-foot ceiling.
+All parts are stored in specific locations to ease the shipping process, and the computer-automated retrieval system, packaging and shipping assembly lines are enhanced with modern technology for heightened efficiency.

-Once a customer places an order online or over the phone, the order is processed and instructions are sent electronically to the warehouse to pick parts off of the shelves in a three-level flow rack system, the automated retrieval system, and the large VNA racking area.
+Once a customer purchases an item online or via a toll-free number, the order is processed electronically and sent to the warehouse where parts are automatically retrieved off of the shelves of a three-level, VNA, flow-rack system.

-Everything funnels onto a conveyor so that all the parts for one order end up at the same place at the same time.
-Your items are then boxed, weighed to make sure everything is accounted for, labeled, and sent to the shipping area to be loaded onto the trailer of the assigned logistics carrier.
+Everything funnels onto a conveyor so all the parts for one order arrive at the same place at the same time.
+Items are then boxed, weighed to make sure everything is accounted for, labeled, and sent to the shipping area to be loaded onto the trailer of the assigned logistics carrier.